This post may contain affiliate sales links. Please read my disclosure policy.

 - Southwest Crockpot Egg Noodle Casserole

 Be sure to pin, save, email, bookmark or share this recipe because it’s one you’re going to keep coming back to again and again!
 Have a great day, friends!

 Creamy Chicken Ranch Casserole

 - 10 1/2 oz cream of chicken soup 1 can

 - 1 1/2 cups sour cream

 - 1 oz ranch seasoning packet

 - 40 Ritz crackers crushed

-- In a separate bowl, stir cream of chicken soup together with sour cream, ranch seasoning, and cheese.
-Spread over chicken evenly.
+- In a bowl, stir cream of chicken soup together with sour cream, ranch seasoning, and cheese.

 - Top with crushed crackers and bake 25-30 minutes or until chicken is thoroughly cooked.
 Enjoy on its own or with rice.